Travelers with Disabilities

 Fares and Baggage Information:

 - On both domestic and international flights, patients will be charged six times (except for domestic flights to & from Jeju island, three times) the normal price of a one-way adult economy fare.
 Six times the baggage weight limit will be allowed.

-- One companion travelling with a patient on a domestic flight will receive airfare free of charge.
+- One companion traveling with a patient on a domestic flight will receive airfare free of charge.
 For international flights, standard fare will apply for any companions.
 Normal free baggage allowances will apply to companions on all flights.

 Medical Oxygen Service